 Next time we moan and groan about digging our cars out of their parking spots, let us be glad we don’t have to torch our dining room chairs to keep death at bay.

 Constitution has ridden out her fair share of snowstorms, both at sea and in port.
 The frigate in the snow has long been a favorite subjects for photographers.
-Tuesday’s storm left us with some more great photographs.
+One storm in January 2015 left us with some more great photographs.